Sanmeet-EWU/github-teams-project-bid-uwultimate-stardust-crusaders/README.md

 Please notate this is for mac.
 If on Windows please run as administrator.

+## Testing

+We were unable to get the docker orchestration to work and write test to run with this.

+## File Structure

+Other than src each file structure holds work for assignments that may or may not be completed.
+This was used as a file sharing system to colloborate on power points and other deliverable items

 ## Gui

 Usage of the gui takes you to three windows.